Imperial-Brew/Repeat-Check/Scripts/README.md

    - Add forecasting capabilities for future costs

 4. **Integration Options**
-   - Add support for exporting to other formats (CSV, JSON, etc.)
+   - Add support for exporting to additional formats (CSV, XML, etc.)
    - Implement API endpoints for integration with other systems
    - Add email notification capabilities for completed reports